Environmentally Sustainable Design

 Ecospecifier

-eTool is predominantly used and designed by engineers for the building design life cycle assessment eTool is initially offered free for education purposes and also through subscriptions to Perth architects and designers.
+Cerclos is predominantly used and designed by engineers for the building design life cycle assessment.
+Previously called etool, Cerclos is initially offered free for education purposes and also through subscriptions to architects and designers.

-Good Environmental Choice Australia is an Australian independent and not-for-profit organisation which provides a multi-sector eco labelling program for products and services.
-The organisation provides an on-line search tool, conveniently summarised into categories for easy searching and specification – a great tool for Perth architects and designers.
+Good Environmental Choice Australia is an independent and not-for-profit organization which provides a multi-sector eco labeling program for products and services.
+The organization provides an on-line search tool, conveniently summarized into categories for easy searching and specification.
+This is great tool for architects and building designers.

 Greenstar

-Greenstar is an assessment tool which is a national and voluntary sustainability rating system that evaluates building design and construction which is administered by the Green Building Council of Australia.
-The Green Building Council of Australia also administer voluntary sustainable design training to Perth architects and designers through voluntary certifications.
+Greenstar is an assessment tool which is a national and voluntary sustainability rating system that evaluates building design and construction.
+The tool is administered by the Green Building Council.
+The Green Building Council also administer voluntary sustainable design training to architects and designers through voluntary certifications.

 NABERS

 NABERS is a national energy efficiency rating system to measure the environmental performance of residential and commercial buildings.
 The software was developed as an initiative of the Australian Government with courses being offered nationally.
-NABERS provides four tools; NABERS Energy, NABERS Water, NABERS Waste and NABERS Indoor Environment, for Perth architects and designers to measure a building’s impact on the environment.
+NABERS provides eight tools, including but not limited to: NABERS Energy, NABERS Water, NABERS Waste and NABERS Indoor Environment.
+The software enable architects and designers to measure a building’s impact on the environment.

 NatHERS

-The Nationwide House Energy Rating Scheme (NatHERS) is software developed to assist Australian regulators and certifiers and is endorsed through the energy efficiency provisions of the National Construction Code.
+The Nationwide House Energy Rating Scheme (NatHERS) is software developed to assist regulators and certifiers.
+NatHERS is endorsed through the energy efficiency provisions of the National Construction Code.
 The software determines whether dwellings are energy efficient houses through providing a star rating out of a maximum of ten stars.
-The two most common methods for Perth architects and designers to satisfy the National Construction Code under the Deemed to Satisfy provisions are:
+The two most common methods for architects and designers to satisfy the National Construction Code under the Deemed to Satisfy provisions are: